 Our Parent Council is a critical link between school and parents and at the heart of our commitment to working as one team.
 It represents the Parent Body and parent voice.
 The committee's purpose is to communicate between the Parent Body and the school and provide advice and feedback on school strengths and areas for improvement.

-Representatives of the Parent Council will consult on the school's development and growth, represent general views, including parents' concerns, and work with the school to design solutions and develop constructive responses.
-The focus areas are curriculum, learning, facilities, resources, health and safety, communication and general school-home relations, international-mindedness and cultural diversity, promoting parent involvement in school surveys, seminars, and workshops, and marketing the school to the local community and expat groups.
+Focus areas include curriculum, learning, facilities, resources, health and safety, communication and general school-home relations, international-mindedness and cultural diversity, promoting parent involvement in school surveys, seminars, and workshops, and marketing the school to the local community and expat groups.
+The role of the Council is not to discuss individual student matters.